EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 {:/comment}

-At this point the LDA (_bnds.lda_{: style="color: green"}) and QSGW (_bnds.gw_{: style="color: green"}) energy bands should in your working directory, containing bands along four symmetry lines (&Gamma;-H; H-N, N-P, and P-&Gamma;)
+At this point the LDA (_bnds.lda_{: style="color: green"}) and QSGW (_bnds.gw_{: style="color: green"}) energy bands should in your working directory, containing bands along four symmetry lines (&Gamma;-H,&nbsp; H-N,&nbsp; N-P,&nbsp; and P-&Gamma;).
+For a brief description of the structure of these files, see [here](/docs/misc/plbnds/#examples).

 Use the [**plbnds**{: style="color: blue"}](/docs/misc/plbnds) tool render both data sets into files (_bnd[1234].lda_{: style="color: green"}) for the four panels of LDA bands, and (_bnd[1234].gw_{: style="color: green"}) for the four panels of QSGW bands.

-We will be concerned with the bands near the Fermi level Restrict the range to <i>E<sub>F</sub></i>&plusmn;2&thinsp;eV, and focus on the minority spin bands:
+This tutorial will be concerned with the bands near the Fermi level.
+Restrict the range to <i>E<sub>F</sub></i>&plusmn;2&thinsp;eV, and focus on the minority spin bands:

 ~~~